robinhowlett/robinhowlett.github.com/_posts/2021-07-26-accessible-communication-sms-with-twilio-jbang-picocli.markdown

 ![clever](https://i.imgur.com/Kujx7oY.png)

 Finally, it was time to build the web service that would receive the webhook request from Twilio containing the codified message.
-I tweaked [an existing Twilio example](https://www.twilio.com/docs/sms/quickstart/java?code-sample=code-respond-to-an-incoming-text-message&code-language=Java&code-sdk-version=8.x) that used the Spark library to create an `/sms` API endpoint that received the POST request:
+I tweaked [an existing Twilio example](https://www.twilio.com/docs/sms/quickstart/java?code-sample=code-respond-to-an-incoming-text-message&code-language=Java&code-sdk-version=8.x) that used the [Spark Java Framework](http://sparkjava.com/) to create an `/sms` API endpoint that received the POST request:

 ```java
 /**